PostHog/posthog.com/contents/blog/5-ways-to-improve-analytics-data.md

 - Web developer: Captures `Create Account` when a user clicks a button to begin signing up.
 - iOS developer: Captures the same event but names it `user_sign_up`.
-- Android developer: Calls it `create account` but this is only captured when they have finished signing up.
+- Android developer: Calls it `create account` but only captures it when they have finished signing up.

 Now, you must remember all these differences when looking at your data!
 Annoying!
 Using a naming convention prevents these problems.